 When you go through a terrible experience in your life, you decide what it means.
 You can say it is unfair, horrible and you identify yourself as a victim, loser, unlovable or a failure.
 Or you can say it was a life lesson.
 You can perceive it as a permanent or temporary inconvenience.
 You determine whether you will live with blame, shame, grudges or peace.
 The story you tell yourself will either limit and define you as a victim.
 Or your story will be about overcoming, healing, moving forward, forgiveness, creating a new normal, faith, courage, perseverance and resiliency.

-As the Self-esteem Dr./Life Coach for women, I provide an emotional safe place to help women come out of their psychological safe hiding place to feel, deal and heal their emotions that are sabotaging their relationships, success, happiness, health, peace and purpose.
+As the Self-esteem Dr./Life Coach for women, I provide an emotionally safe place to help women come out of their psychological safe hiding place to feel, deal and heal their emotions that are sabotaging their relationships, success, happiness, health, peace, and purpose.

 My prayer for you today is that you will find a mustard seed of faith and hope to believe you can make it through your wilderness.
 Don’t let your past or setbacks define, discourage, defeat, deter, distract or destroy you.
 My prayer for you is Numbers 6:24-26.”
 Call me 323.964.1736 or email me JewelMotivates@gmail.com to schedule a one-on-one life coaching/counseling session with me.